Sea Turtles on Cape Cod

-For boaters, if you see a sea turtle during the summer, please report it to SeaTurtleSightings.org.
+For boaters, if you see a sea turtle during the summer please report it to SeaTurtleSightings.org.

 While unlikely, it is possible to find five species of sea turtles on the Cape.

-Kemp's ridley, loggerheads, greens, and hawksbills will all hybridize with each other on occasion, and several hybrids have been found cold-stunned.
+Kemp's Ridley, Loggerheads, Greens, and Hawksbills will all hybridize with each other on occasion, and several hybrids have been found cold-stunned.
 Careful scrutiny of scute pattern is required to identify a hybrid as such, and genetic testing is necessary to determine the parent species with certainty.